-On the fasting days, no food or drinks with calories can be consumed.
-On the non-fasting days you can eat whatever you want, however, the best thing to do would be to choose nutrient dense foods.
+On fasting days, no food or drinks with calories can be consumed.
+On the non-fasting days, you can eat whatever you want.
+However, the best thing to do would be to choose nutrient-dense foods.
 The goal of intermittent fasting is usually to cut calorie consumption and subsequently induce weight loss, although there are other benefits to this eating pattern.

 The Benefits of Intermittent Fasting

 Including the obvious benefit of weight loss, other benefits of intermittent fasting include healing and preventing heart disease, and Type 2 diabetes.
 It can also help you sleep better.
-Some experts even claim that it can slow down the aging process due to consuming less calories over a long period of time.
+Some experts even claim that it can slow down the aging process due to consuming fewer calories over a long period.

 Here is a general list of the many benefits of intermittent fasting:

 Reduces insulin resistance and Type 2 diabetes – Intermittent fasting has been shown to lower blood sugar levels, especially in men.

 Lose weight – Intermittent fasting forces you to eat fewer meals than usual and taking in fewer calories.
 Unless you eat more to compensate during the eating cycle, you will lose weight due to calorie restriction.
 Increased growth hormone and norepinephrine levels and lowered insulin levels also contribute to a fat breakdown in the body.
 Short-term fasting also increases your metabolic rate!

 Extend the lifespan – Several studies performed on rats have shown that rats that fasted every other day lived 83% longer than rats who didn't fast.
 The idea behind calorie restriction and not forcing your cells to continuously break down food all the time (like overusing a car engine) is also a theory behind intermittent fasting's anti-aging benefits.

 Increased brain health – Studies performed on rats have shown that intermittent fasting may increase the growth of new nerve cells.
 It also raises a hormone called brain-derived neurotrophic factor.
 If this hormone is low, it can lead to depression and other mental health issues.

 Cancer prevention – Studies on animals have shown that intermittent fasting may help prevent cancer.
 It also has reduced the adverse side effects of chemotherapy.